Frequently Asked Questions

 • Is there an orientation for distance students?

 We have incoming-student orientations with virtual access provided for distance students.
 You are encouraged to contact professors in your area of research interest for suggested courses to take.
-Our faculty and there research interests are listed here: http://www.ece.msstate.edu/research/

 • How do distance students conduct research?

-Students enrolled in graduate programs offered via distance learning and requiring a thesis or dissertation must meet established research requirements which include the completion of ECE 8000 and ECE 9000 hours.
+Students enrolled in graduate programs offered via distance learning and requiring a thesis or dissertation must meet established research requirements which include the completion of ECE 9000 hours.
 Distance students engaged in research will be provided the same student-support services given to on-campus students, including access to Library resources, as well as thesis and dissertation workshops.
 Distance students may conduct thesis/dissertation research within on-campus research facilities, or, if appropriate, through remote access to on-campus systems.
 Alternatively, research may be conducted at an off-campus site.
 The student's graduate committee must approve the procedures which the student will follow in order to ensure the quality and integrity of the research process at the proposal, data-collection/analysis, and final-defense stages.